Hogmanay Torchlight Procession

 Overview

-Like a shortened version of Edinburgh’s Christmas Festival, Edinburgh’s Hogmanay Festival is one of the biggest celebrations of the new year in the world where an incredible 100,000 visitors (on average) descend on the city to enjoy three days of spectacular events.
+Edinburgh’s Hogmanay Festival is one of the world’s biggest celebrations of the new year, where an incredible 100,000 visitors (on average) descend on the city to enjoy three days of spectacular events.

-From the wild street party on Princes Street where revellers party under the striking backdrop of Edinburgh Castle to the impressive fireworks display that lights up the sky at midnight, Edinburgh’s Hogmanay is an absolute riot of sound and colour that has to be seen to be believed.
+From the wild street party on Princes Street, where revellers party under the striking backdrop of Edinburgh Castle, to the impressive fireworks display that lights up the midnight sky, Edinburgh’s Hogmanay is a riot of colour and sound that has to be seen to be believed.

-One of the highlights of the Hogmanay festival is the torchlight procession that sees the city come alive with over 20,000 people carrying burning torches through the city centre towards their final destination in Holyrood Park.
+One of the highlights of the Hogmanay festival is the torchlight procession, which sees the city come alive with over 20,000 people carrying burning torches through the city centre towards their final destination in Holyrood Park.

-Not only are there a huge amount of people in the procession but the event is such a spectacle that it regularly draws in another 20,000 people who come to watch the river of fire as it makes its way down The Royal Mile.
+Not only are there a huge number of people in the procession, but the event is such a spectacle that it regularly draws another 20,000 people who come to watch the river of fire as it makes its way down The Royal Mile.
+In addition to the torchbearers, there are pipers and drummers who create a carnival atmosphere during the procession, which culminates in a mini-festival featuring live music and a fireworks display at the foot of Holyrood Park.

 The Highlights

-3: The facilities and entertainment at Holyrood Park are great, especially the number of food stalls.
-There’s usually live music as well which makes the event have a real party atmosphere.
+3: The facilities and entertainment at Holyrood Park are great, especially the live music stage which provides a real party atmosphere.
+There are lots of food stalls too, and the pipers and drummers give the event a unique sense of ceremony.

 Visiting Tips

-1: The procession took over an hour to actually start moving and it gets damn chilly standing around doing nothing.
-I took one of these hand warmers (Amazon link) with me and it was money well spent
+1: The procession can take over an hour to actually start moving, and it can get rather chilly standing around doing nothing.
+The last time I joined the procession, I took one of these hand warmers (Amazon link) with me and I have to say it was money well spent.

 3: There’s much more to Edinburgh’s Hogmanay than the torchlight procession.
 See the official website for details.